(888) 595-9101 Call Now For Pricing and Availability

 • Intellectual impairments affect the ability to retain information, communication, and learning.

 While all categories present a challenge for seniors, only two of them affect enrollment in an assisted living community.
-Seniors who suffer from a physical disability or a sensory disability will need to choose a specific type of assisted living home that is properly set up to accommodate their needs.
+Seniors who suffer from a physical disability will need to choose a specific type of assisted living home.
+It also goes for seniors with a sensory disability.
+They will need to pick a place that has proper arrangements to accommodate their needs.

 Assisted Living for Physically or Mentally Disabled Adults

-Assisted living communities are created to care for the seniors in our lives who require dedicated assistance with their regular routine.
-This can be as simple as help taking medications on time or even intermittent nursing care.
+Assisted living communities aim to care for the seniors in our lives.
+These communities focus on individuals who need help with their daily routines.
+Such assistance can be as simple as helping take medications on time or even intermittent nursing care.
 For seniors who suffer from a mental or physical disability, the transition from home to an assisted living facility can be difficult.
-A facility that is staffed by patient caregivers and those set up to meet their specific needs can ease the transition and help them return to a sense of normalcy much quicker.
+Carers at the facility meet patients' needs, helping them transition quickly and regain normalcy.

-There is a lot of information out there that deals with senior living, but not very much that addresses assisted living for both physically disabled adults and mentally disabled adults.
-A disabled senior may have behavioral, physical, or mental limitations that classify them as being afflicted with a disability.
-In general, seniors will face more restrictions as they age in relation to mobility, caring for themselves, or even attending to their health.
-Assisted living communities are the support structure disabled seniors need when they are no longer able to live alone.
+There is a lot of information out there that deals with senior living.
+But not very much that addresses assisted living for both physically disabled adults and mentally disabled adults.
+A senior with a disability may face behavioral or physical limitations that result in a disability designation.
+In general, seniors will face more restrictions as they age regarding mobility.
+They will also face issues with caring for themselves or even attending to their health.
+Assisted living communities are the support structure for seniors with disability needs when they are no longer able to live alone.

-Mentally and physically disabled seniors are often cared for by their family members, but there are times when it is no longer the best option.
-Taking care of a loved one who is aging can be difficult, and caring for one who also has a disability can be exhausting.
-At times, this can lead to stress, ill feelings, burnout or other undesirable outcomes.
-Many times, families will forgo their own happiness to ensure that their senior loved one is given the full support they need to thrive.
+Seniors with mental and physical disabilities are often in the care of their family members.
+But there are times when it is no longer the best option.
+Taking care of a loved one who is ageing can be difficult, and caring for one who also has a disability can be exhausting.
+At times, such an approach can lead to stress, ill feelings, burnout, or other undesirable outcomes.
+Many times, families will forgo their happiness to ensure that their seniors have the full support they need to thrive.
 Assisted living homes for the mentally or physically disabled can provide a lifeline to families in need of respite.

 What Services Should You Expect in An Assisted Living Home for Disabled Seniors?

 Assisted living communities come in all sizes, configurations, and even denominations.
-If you are looking for a senior living facility that matches your faith, or the faith of your loved one, you can check faith-based assisted living for more information.
-All assisted living homes are intended to be happy places that are socially engaging for seniors while still offering them a wealth of supportive features.
+If you are looking for a senior living facility that matches your faith or the faith of your loved one, you can check faith-based assisted living for more information.
+All assisted living homes are put up in happy places that are socially engaging for seniors while still offering them a wealth of supportive features.
 Homes that offer specific care for disabled seniors should also offer the same services, but more refined to meet the specific needs of seniors with disabilities.

 Friendly Caregivers

-Staff, security, and caregivers should be trained in the proper care of seniors who suffer from disabilities.
+Staff, security, and caregivers should have training in the care of seniors who suffer from disabilities.
 Assisted living homes do not offer skilled nursing care, but taking care of an aging senior and caring for a senior with a disability are vastly different.
-Ask about certifications and training during your visit and make a point to stop by unannounced to observe resident and staff interaction.
-The caregivers should be very patient, understanding and gentle with seniors, and even more so with those who suffer from disabilities.
+Ask about certifications and training during your visit, and make a point to stop by unannounced to observe resident and staff interaction.
+The caregivers should be very patient, understanding, and gentle with seniors, and even more so with those who suffer from disabilities.

 The Environment

-Disabled seniors often are faced with more health concerns than typical seniors.
-It is a good idea to choose a location that is away from the hustle and bustle of the city.
+Seniors with disabilities often face more health concerns than typical seniors.
+Selecting a location away from the bustle of the city is a wise decision.
 Assisted living homes that are located in safe areas that feature scenic landscapes and lower levels of pollution are ideal.
 Many seniors lead active social lives, even those who have disabilities.
 Moving into an assisted living community should not mean giving up their social life.
-Look for an assisted living location that is not too far away from the senior’s friends as well as one that is nearby other businesses and shops.
+Look for an assisted living location that is not too far away from the senior’s friends, as well as one that is near other businesses and shops.

 Residents, Safety, and Atmosphere

-It is important that your loved transition well into their new home.
-In order to do so, they will need to be able to mesh with their fellow community members.
-Take some time to get a feel for the location and its residents to better understand the views and the atmosphere of the community.
-Ask about social events, planned activities and other planned programs that residents are able to attend.
+Your loved one must transition well into their new home.
+To do so, they will need to be able to mesh with their fellow community members.
+Take some time to get a feel for the location and its residents so you can better understand the views and atmosphere of the community.
+Ask about social events, planned activities, and other programmes that residents can attend.
 Even though your loved one may have a disability, they will still want to enjoy their time in their new home.

 Security is also important.
 Any home for disabled seniors should offer high-quality security for all of their residents.
-This may be in the form of security staff on-site or guarded gates and high walls.
-This not only will prevent residents from wandering, but it will also prevent unauthorized people from gaining access to vulnerable seniors.
+Such protection may be in the form of security staff on-site or guarded gates and high walls.
+This will not only prevent residents from wandering; it will also prevent unauthorized people from gaining access to vulnerable seniors.
 Security also extends to resident safety.
 There should be handrails, guided directions around the facility, smoke detectors, and more.

 The Layout

 The design of the assisted living home should be suitable for the needs of the residents who will enroll.
 Seniors who have mobility issues will benefit from larger walkways, handrails, and elevators.
 Those who suffer from an issue with their vision will benefit from simply laid out locations that have a design that is easy to memorize and one that features Braille throughout the facility.
-Seniors who suffer from cognitive or mental disabilities will best be served in locations that are quiet, have soft round corners, and also offer a lower staff to resident ratio.
+Seniors who suffer from cognitive or mental disabilities will stay in quiet locations.
+They will have soft, round corners and also offer a lower staff-to-resident ratio.
 The look of the facility should be attractive and well thought out.
 Wheelchair access, strong security, and aesthetics should all work together without making the residents feel institutionalized.

 How Do I Find Assisted Living Facilities for Disabled Seniors Near Me?